 Services are centered in the SLS home and in the community, as designated by the person-served, family, and team.
 All activities are designed to promote as much independence as possible.
 The primary purpose in our SLS program is to support consumers as they develop to their fullest potential, achieving the most normal lifestyle possible within a supervised setting.
 Daily needs are met either by the individual when capable or by our direct care staff.

 Training and Services

-We seek out the consumer’s views, and work to make the environment predictable.
-Meridian Services will also provide services that assist in maintaining the consumer, such as administering medications, coordinating medical/psychiatric appointments and providing transportation, crisis intervention, making referrals to other professional services needed, and nursing consultation for special medical needs.
+We provide services such as administering medications, coordination of medical/psychiatric appointment, provide transportation, crisis intervention, and make referrals to other professional services when needed.
+We offer and nursing consultation for special medical needs.

 Modifications to the Home

 Each SLS home that we develop is designed to fit the needs of the individual consumer and to promote increased independence.
 We do this by modifying the home environment and including adapted equipment as necessary.
 All training materials within the home are designed to be exciting, stimulating, and age appropriate.
 Maintaining a safe and healthful environment is primary in protecting persons served.

 Meridian Services understands that a residential move can be frightening and intimidating for both the individual and the family, and we wish to offer reassurance to everyone involved throughout the process.
 We will work with the family and the Interdisciplinary Team to understand the consumer’s preferences, needs, and expectations prior to the move.
 We want to make the move as non-disruptive as possible.
 Meridian has an open door policy for the family/care givers of consumers.
 We encourage the family to visit at any time-it is not necessary to notify us.